SuadeLabs/fire/documentation/properties/type.md

 [suspense]: https://www.investopedia.com/terms/s/suspenseaccount.asp

 ### reserve
 An account holding reserves.
-[Reserves][reserve] are created when a company allocates some of its profit to be put back into the business with the inetntion of using it for a specific purpose.
+[Reserves][reserve] are created from profit or from capital gains and are retained by an entity for a specific or more general purpose.

 [reserve]:  https://en.wikipedia.org/wiki/Reserve_(accounting)

+### revenue_reserve
+A type of reserve account.
+This is created when an entity retains an amount of its distributable profit.

 ### share_plan
 This is a reserve account where funds are held with the purpose of share plans and other equity based compensation.